SystemReady Implementation at Schneider Electric: Accelerating Development and Enhancing Platform Flexibility

 The collaboration with Arm and the exploration of SystemReady have positioned Schneider Electric to embrace a more agile and flexible approach to product development.
 While the POC focused on specific aspects, the broader implications include improved responsiveness to market changes, streamlined development processes, and a foundation for consistent user experiences across their product portfolio.

-For a deeper dive into the project, please see our joint white paper.
+For a deeper dive into the project, please see our joint white paper or visit GitLab to setup and build your own software for any Arm SystemReady platform.

 Any re-use permitted for informational and non-commercial or personal use only.